benjimons/RakutenMNO/README.md

 # RakutenMNO
-Instructions on how to enable Rakuten Mobile Network on iPhone X and similar, this is NOT for the Rakuten MVNO network but for the new 4G network.
+Instructions on how to enable Rakuten Mobile Network ([Rakuten MNO](https://network.mobile.rakuten.co.jp)) on iPhone X and similar, this is NOT for the Rakuten MVNO network but for the new 4G network.

 It is only tested on iPhone X but should work for iPhone 6 and up